Wang-lab-UCSD/Qimai/README.md

 *   **`fimo: command not found`**: Ensure MEME Suite is installed and `fimo` is in your system `PATH`.
 *   **Python `ModuleNotFoundError`**: Make sure you have activated the correct virtual environment and installed all packages from `requirements.txt`.
-*   **Resource File Not Found Errors**: Double-check the paths in `test4_eval.py` or ensure your environment variables for paths are correctly set and point to the downloaded resources.
-Verify the directory structure.
+*   **Resource File Not Found Errors**: Double-check the paths provided via command-line arguments and environment variables.
 *   **CUDA/GPU Issues**:
-    *   Ensure PyTorch is installed with CUDA support (`pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118` - adjust `cu118` to your CUDA version).
+    *   Ensure PyTorch is installed with CUDA support (`pip install torch torchvision toraudio --index-url https://download.pytorch.org/whl/cu118` - adjust `cu118` to your CUDA version).
     *   Check `nvidia-smi` for GPU status.
     *   If using Unsloth, ensure your GPU architecture is supported and drivers are up-to-date.
 *   **LLM API Errors (Gemini, Ollama)**: